Waterfowl and Wetland Ecology

 Projects and Activities

-Ben Sedinger serves as faculty advosor for the UW-Stevens Point Student Chapter of Ducks Unlimited.
-The group is relatively new, formally established in 2015, but is one of the fastest growing student organizations on campus.
-It is already among the most active in the nation.
-University chapters are playing an increaingly important role in the conservation mission of Ducks Unlimited (DU).
-DU recognizes that a vibrant and strong collegiate program is the key to a healthy future for wetland conservation, and it will continue to place a strong emphasis on the development of what has been a very successful program.
-Student members get involved for a variety of reasons including: social functions that build community, school pride, conservation education, resume building, networking and volunteer opportunities, leadership development, and national competitions with other university chapters across the country.
-The UW-Stevens Point Student Chapter of Ducks Unlimited earned the "Top University Chapter Award" at the DU Wisconsin State Convention in the fall of 2019.
+Ben Sedinger serves as faculty advisor for the UW-Stevens Point Student Chapter of Ducks Unlimited.
+The group was formally established in 2015, and is one of the fastest-growing student organizations on campus.
+It is one of the most active in the student chapters in the nation.
+University chapters are playing an increasingly important role in the conservation mission of Ducks Unlimited (DU) which recognizes that a vibrant and strong collegiate program is the key to a healthy future for wetland conservation, and it will continue to place a strong emphasis on the development of what has been a very successful program.
+Student members get involved for a variety of reasons including: social functions that build community, school pride, conservation education and funding, resume building, networking and volunteer opportunities, leadership development, and national competitions with other university chapters across the country.
+In 2024, the UW-Stevens Point Student Chapter of Ducks Unlimited earned the "Gold All-American Award" the highest honor a chapter can receive and they were ranked as one of the top 10 chapters in the nation due to the amount of conservation funding they have raised.

 The Wildlife Society Wood Duck Project

 Ben Sedinger is the faculty advisor for the UW-Stevens Point Student Chapter of The Wildlife Society's Wood Duck Project.
-The purpose of the project is to check the use and success of waterfowl nesting in boxes at the George W. Mead Wildlife Area.
+The purpose of the project is to check the use and success of waterfowl nesting in boxes at the George W. Mead Wildlife Area and on the Green Circle Trail in Stevens Point, WI.
 Their research takes place in the winter months of January and February.
 A typical day for the project includes checking wood duck box conditions, replacing bedding, and recording data on the status of the box (used, successful, etc...).
-The project has presented their research, "Selection of Nest Boxes by Cavity Nesting Waterfowl Based on Diameter at Breast Height in Mead Wildlife Area," at the Jim and Kaite Krause CNR Student Research Symposium in April 2020.
+The project's student leaders present their findings at the Jim and Katie Krause CNR Student Research Symposium each year.

 Using Light to Locate: Geolocation of Wisconsin Wood Ducks

 Many waterfowl hunters have had the good fortune to harvest a bird with a band on its leg.
-Birds are banded and tracked for many reasons, and Andrew Greenawalt is banding wood ducks (Aix sponsa) and fitting them with special light-detecting geolocator tags for his graduate research.
+Birds are banded and tracked for many reasons.
+Sedinger's former graduate student Andrew Greenawalt (graduated 2023) banded wood ducks (Aix sponsa) and fitting them with special light-detecting geolocator tags for his graduate research.
 He needs the help of hunters to report any harvested banded birds for the success of this unique project.
 If you have harvested a banded bird, report it to the United States Geological Service(USGS) Bird Banding Lab, and click the image to the left for more information!

 ____________________________________________________________________________________